Shopify/hydrogen-v1/docs/components/fileroutes.md

+---
+url: /api/hydrogen/components/framework/fileroutes
+title: FileRoutes
+description: The FileRoutes component builds a set of default Hydrogen routes based on the output provided by Vite's import.meta.globEager method.
+---

 The `FileRoutes` component builds a set of default Hydrogen routes based on the output provided by Vite's [import.meta.globEager](https://vitejs.dev/guide/features.html#glob-import) method.
 You can have multiple instances of this component to source file routes from multiple locations.

 ## Example code